Maramhamed/Invoice-App/README.md

 # Invoice-App📃

 ### The app's idea:
--To manage and create invoices for clients or customers.<br>
+- To manage and create invoices for clients or customers.<be>

+### The Features:
+-  It provides a user-friendly interface for performing these tasks and could potentially be expanded with additional features such as editing and deleting invoices, generating reports, and more.

 ### The Functionality:
 - The dashboard provides a user interface to interact with various features related to invoices and clients.